Eluinhost/TeamspeakAuth/docs/FOLDERSTRUCTURE.md

         |-fairy.png              # The example image on the homepage
         |-graphy.png             # The background image on the website
         |-main.png               # The background image on the centre part of the website
+        |-servericon.png         # The server icon to display on the server list screen
       |-vendor/                  # Stores third party front end libraries built from bower_components by grunt on install
       |-.htaccess                # Web server config file to rewrite requests through app.php
       |-app.php                  # The main file used for every request on the website